What is a corporate hackathon?

 • Bug fixing: AI debugs issues faster than manual troubleshooting

 The limiting factor in AI-enhanced hackathons shifts from development speed to clarity of vision.
 Teams that know exactly what they want to build can move extraordinarily fast; teams with fuzzy concepts still struggle regardless of AI assistance.
+See the software prototyping guide for prototyping best practices.

 • Tool access disparity: some participants may have paid AI tool subscriptions others lack